LogoCustom Linear Actuator

 • About the actuator engineering team

-If the compact package also starts as a 1000 lb 110v linear actuator request, use that screening page first to separate voltage choice from the real force and packaging limits.
+If the compact package also starts as a 1000 lb 110v linear actuator request or a 110v ac linear actuator brief, or a 12 linear actuator 12v screening request, use that screening page first to separate voltage choice from the real force and packaging limits.

 Request engineering supportRe-run the checker